izgzhen/iris-coq/README.md

-# IRIS COQ DEVELOPMENT
+# IRIS COQ DEVELOPMENT, MOSEL VERSION

-This is the Coq development of the [Iris Project](http://iris-project.org).
+This is the Coq development of the [Iris Project](http://iris-project.org), in the MoSeL version.

 ## Prerequisites